-Follicular unit extraction has become today's hair restoration standard, but it isn't the only option available to men and women seeking a way to address their thinning hair and hair loss.
-If you're considering treatment, you may have heard of other options available to you, including FUT (follicular unit transplant) via strip excision.
+Follicular unit extraction (FUE) has become today's hair restoration standard, but it isn't the only option available to men and women seeking a way to address their thinning hair and hair loss.
+If you're considering treatment, you may have heard of other options available to you, including follicular unit transplant (FUT), which we perform in Palo Alto and San Jose for San Francisco Bay Area patients.
 You understandably want to choose the best when it comes to your unique hair transplant.
-Bay Area hair experts Dr. David M. Lieberman and Dr. Sachin S. Parikh know this, which is why they stay up to date on the latest, cutting-edge research and developments, while also drawing on a long history of successful techniques and progress.
+Hair experts Dr. David M. Lieberman and Dr. Sachin S. Parikh know this, which is why they stay up to date on the latest, cutting-edge research and developments, while also drawing on a long history of successful techniques and progress.

 Many cases of hair loss can be handled by moving healthy, bald-resistant follicles from an area where they grow in abundance to the areas where they are needed to hide an increasingly visible scalp.
 For this reason, it's a good idea to focus on the two main procedures used by doctors today: the highly advanced FUE method and its predecessor, strip excision FUT.